-Canada's East Coast is a wonderland of national and provincial parks, UNESCO World Heritage sites, stunning hiking trails and seemingly endless kilometres of spectacular beaches.
-Rich in history and indigenous culture, this was also the first landing site for Viking warriors a millennium ago, as well as Canada's first European settlers.
+Canada's East Coast is a fascinating region of UNESCO World Heritage sites, stunning parks and spectacular beaches.
+This was the first landing site for Viking warriors, with early Norse settlements starting in the tenth century, as well as Canada's first European settlers in the early- to mid-fifteenth century.
 The provinces of Newfoundland/ Labrador, Nova Scotia, Prince Edward Island and New Brunswick make up this dynamic region.

 Halifax, the largest urban centre in the region, is a major port city, university town, naval centre and the capital of the province of Nova Scotia.
 As the largest city on Canada's Atlantic coast, Halifax has a well-developed LGBTQ infrastructure and is home to Canada's fourth largest LGBTQ cultural festival, Pride Parade and Community Fair.
-Over 60,000 spectators and 1,400 parade participants joined in the festivities in 2011 as they celebrated 24 years.
-Halifax also offers year-round events and festivals of many kinds, including the Nova Scotia International Tattoo, Atlantic Jazz Festival, Atlantic Fringe Festival, Atlantic Film Festival, International Buskers Festival, Maritime Fall Fair and Port of Wines Festival.
-2011 also saw Hal-Con, Atlantic Canada’s largest Sci-Fi Fantasy Convention, participate in the annual Pride Parade wearing t-shirts in support of the Star Trek legend’s “It’s OK to be Takei” project promoting international acceptance and free speech.
+Over 60,000 spectators and 1,400 parade participants joined in the festivities in 2012 as they celebrated 25 years.

-New Brunswick Pride celebrations include Fierte Moncton Pride, August 17-21, Fredericton Pride, August 7-14, and Port City Rainbow Pride in Saint John, August 6-14.
-Pride celebrations in all three cities include Flag Raising ceremonies at their respective City Halls, Pride BBQ's, Pride Parties, Pride Parades, and more.
+New Brunswick Pride celebrations include Fierte Moncton Pride, Fredericton Pride and Port City Rainbow Pride in Saint John.
+Pride celebrations in all three cities include Flag- Raising ceremonies at their respective City Halls, Pride BBQ's, Pride Parties, Pride Parades, and more.

-Saint John's Newfoundland celebrates Pride July 18-24, with a Flag Raising at Memorial University, Saint John's campus, Trans Solidarity Day, Sexuality Unconference, BBQ & Patio Party, Pride Trivia at Bitters, Rock with Pride Dance at Yellowbelly and Spank 2011 Huge Pride Party at Bellavista.
+Saint John's Newfoundland celebrates Pride with a Flag- Raising at Memorial University, Saint John's campus, Trans Solidarity Day, Sexuality Unconference, BBQ & Patio Party, speaker series, and more.

 On the business side of things, the Atlantic Rainbow Business Association, founded in 2004, was officially launched as an association in 2006, and offers networking opportunities for member businesses throughout the region.